Website Manager

 Parents have the ultimate responsibility for the safety of their children.
 You must always defer to the parents’ judgment if they choose to remove their children from an outdoor activity.

-No lightning safety policies can guarantee total safety, but the following steps can help avoid lightning incidents.
+No lightning safety guidelines can guarantee total safety, but the following steps can help avoid lightning incidents.

 Above all, use your common sense and err on the side of safety.
 If there is any possibility of lightning, immediately suspend outdoor activities until the threat has passed.